otoolep/questdb.io/docs/startCRUD.md

 ```

-> `latest by` performance note: QuestDB will search time sereies from newest values to oldest.
+> `latest by` performance note: QuestDB will search time series from newest values to oldest.
 For single `SYMBOL` column in `latest by` clause QuestDB will know all distinct values upfront.
 Time series scan will end as soon as
 > all values are matched.
 For all other field types, or multiple fields QuestDB will scan entire time series.
 Although scan is very fast you should be aware that performance wil degrade on hundreds of millions of records.